Search the official database of professionals

 For many people, road traffic offences are their only experience with the police and courts.
-It is important to find a solicitor who has specialist experience of handling traffic offences and can guide and advise you through the legal process.
+It is important to find a solicitor who has specialist experience of handling traffic offences who can advise you through the legal process.

 Contact a solicitor as soon as you become aware that you are being accused of an offence.
-Whether you are innocent or guilty of a criminal or road traffic offence, you need the support of a specialist criminal law solicitor as soon as you are aware that you are accused or suspected of a crime.
+Whether you are innocent or guilty of a criminal or road traffic offence, you need the support of a specialist criminal law solicitor as soon as you are aware that you are suspected or accused of a crime.

-You should contact a solicitor even before you go to a police station (if possible) so they can tell you what to expect, and explain what your rights are.
+You should contact a solicitor even before you speak to the police or go to a police station (if possible), so they can tell you what to expect, and explain what your rights are.

+If you are charged with a criminal offence you may be able for legal aid.
 If you are eligible for legal aid this means that a government agency - the Legal Aid Agency - will pay your solicitor some, or all, of your legal fees.
-Criminal law legal aid is means tested and so will depend on your income and what assets you have.
+Criminal law legal aid is means-tested and so will depend on your income and what assets you have.
 Legal aid also depends on the nature of the offence you are charged with, and what court you need to go to.
 You may have to pay a contribution towards your legal expenses to the Legal Aid Agency.

 Criminal law solicitors can help you to apply for legal aid.